feincms/feincms3/docs/guides/rendering.rst

 ~~~~~~~~~~~~~~~

 A different real-world example is generating JSON instead of HTML.
 This
-is possible with a custom ``Regions`` class too:
+is possible with a custom ``RegionRenderer`` class too:

 .. code-block:: python

-    from feincms3.regions import RegionRenderer
+    from feincms3.renderer import RegionRenderer

     class JSONRegionRenderer(RegionRenderer):
         def render_region(self, *, region, contents, context):